mchatter10/TrustButVerify/README.md

 This repository describes the prompts for each phase of the workflow.<br> It is recommended to follow the prompts exactly as they are written for high quality results.<br>
-The prompt templates will include keywords in a format such as {varialbe}.
+The prompt templates will include keywords in a format such as **{variabe}**.
 Refer to the instructions in the section to understand what they represent and replace the variable with the file name or data that is relevant for your design.